microsoft/AISkillsForWindows/README.md

 1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.

+2. Open a powershell command line and navigate to the *<root>/build/* folder.

-2. To build and package the **C# version** of the skill:
+3. To build and package the **C# version** of the skill:
-    1. Run the included powershell script under *build\BuildSentimentAnalyzer_CS.ps1*
+    1. Run the included powershell script named *BuildSentimentAnalyzer_CS.ps1*
-    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script under *build\PackageSentimentAnalyzer_CS.ps1*.
+    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CS.ps1*.
 You should see a *FaceSentimentAnalyzer_CS\*.nupkg* file generated.

-3. To build and package the **C++/WinRT version** of the skill:
+4. To build and package the **C++/WinRT version** of the skill:
-    1. Run the included powershell script under *build\BuildSentimentAnalyzer_CPP.ps1*
+    1. Run the included powershell script named *BuildSentimentAnalyzer_CPP.ps1*
-    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script under *build\PackageSentimentAnalyzer_CPP.ps1*.
+    2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CPP.ps1*.
 You should see a *FaceSentimentAnalyzer_CPP\*.nupkg* file generated.

 ## Run the sample